Crystal Structure Generation with Autoregressive Large Language Modeling: Discussion

-While the model can generate sensible structures, this does not by itself make it suitable, as is, for CSP.
-Just as natural language LLMs, such as GPT-3 and -4, are not suitable chatbots without further fine-tuning, the CrystaLLM model will also need to be fine-tuned for more advanced tasks.
+While the CrystaLLM model can generate sensible structures, this does not by itself make it suitable, as is, for CSP.
+Just as natural language LLMs, such as GPT-3 and -4, are not suitable chatbots without further fine-tuning and alignment, the CrystaLLM model will also need to be fine-tuned for more advanced tasks.
 Fine-tuning involves an additional and separate training step, where the model's parameters are adjusted in the context of a different task.
-This may also involve altering the model's output layer, such as to make it suitable for a regression task, for example.
+This may also involve altering the model's output layer, such as to make it suitable for a regression task.
 Models can be fine-tuned using a variety of techniques, but supervised learning and reinforcement learning \cite{sutton2018reinforcement} are most common.
 One might use reinforcement learning, for example, when a task is not clearly defined as a supervised learning problem.
-When fine-tuning natural language LLMs for chatbot applications, it is common to use Reinforcement Learning from Human Feedback (RLHF). \cite{ziegler2019fine, rlhf} With RLHF, the idea is to gather data from human annotators to be used to train a reward model, which scores generated text according to its desirableness.
+When fine-tuning natural language LLMs for chatbot applications, it is common to use Reinforcement Learning from Human Feedback (RLHF) \cite{ziegler2019fine, rlhf}.
+With RLHF, the idea is to gather data from human annotators to be used to train a reward model, which scores generated text according to its desirability.
 The reward model is then used as part of a reinforcement learning-based tuning of the LLM.
 In CSP, one would like to produce ground-state structures (for some given physical conditions).
-One could thus imagine an analogous procedure where CrystaLLM is fine-tuned for the goal of generating low-energy structures, via feedback from an external evaluator of the generated structure's energy.
-We call this \textit{Reinforcement Learning from Thermodynamic Feedback} (RLTF).
+One could thus imagine an analogous procedure where CrystaLLM is fine-tuned for the goal of generating low-energy structures, via feedback from an external evaluator of the generated structure's energy, resulting in \textit{Reinforcement Learning from Thermodynamic Feedback}.
 This procedure would also require a reward model, and such a model should ideally provide a timely estimate of a structure's energy.
 This excludes time-consuming approaches such as DFT.
-A viable approach could make use of a separate machine learning-based model of formation energy, such as one based on ALIGNN. \cite{choudhary2021atomistic} Indeed, neural network potentials have been used to accelerate the prediction of crystal structures. \cite{kang2022accelerated}
+A viable approach could make use of a separate machine learning-based model of formation energy, such as one based on ALIGNN.
+Indeed, neural network potentials have been used to accelerate the prediction of crystal structures, and the identification of potentially stable materials. \cite{kang2022accelerated, chen2022universal}